-Our application deadline is Dec.
-31; however, we strongly encourage applicants to submit their applications by the end of October since our interview schedule fills quickly.
+Though our application deadline is December 31st, we strongly encourage applicants to submit their applications by the end of October since our interview schedule fills quickly.

 Please provide the following documents to ERAS: